Biography (extended version, scroll down for short version)

 Biography (short version)

 The South African recorder player and ECHO Award winner Stefan Temmingh is one of the internationally leading soloists in his field.
-Born in Cape Town, he now lives in Munich.
+Born in Cape Town, he now lives in Munich and Freiburg.
 His concerts and recordings show that he is an artist who is not simply following well-known paths.
 Stefan Temmingh is setting new standards for his instrument, he is creating a new recorder tradition.
 Already with his remarkable debut album “Corelli à la mode” he succeeded in crossing the boundaries of repertoire and sound.
-His CDs with Soprano Dorothee Mields “Inspired by Song” and “BIRDS” (both SONY/dhm) were critically acclaimed by the music press and brought him the prestigious German ECHO Klassik Award as Instrumentalist of the Year (Flute) 2016.
-In 2018 his recent Vivaldi CD was awarded an International Classical Music Award, the Editor’s Choice of Gramophone as well as the Diapason d’or as “the new reference for this repertoire” (Diapason).
+His CDs with soprano Dorothee Mields “Inspired by Song” and “BIRDS” (both SONY/dhm) were critically acclaimed by the music press and brought him the prestigious German ECHO Klassik Award as Instrumentalist of the Year (Flute) 2016.
+In 2018 his Vivaldi CD was awarded an International Classical Music Award, the Editor’s Choice of Gramophone as well as the Diapason d’or as “the new reference for this repertoire” (Diapason).